 I spent weeks trying to find a new job through online sites like Indeed, Zip Recruiter and Linked In.
-I easily sent out over 100 resumes for positions that I specifically targeted for their location, type of work, required experience and salary.
+I easily sent out over 100 resumes for positions that I specifically targeted for their location, type of work, required experience, and salary.

-Yet with all of these filters, 9 out of 10 jobs popped up that don’t fit most of my criteria.
-I have worked since I am 14 tears old (part time), and full time since college graduation.
+Yet with all of these filters, 9 out of 10 jobs popped up that didn’t fit most of my criteria.
+I have worked since I am 14 tears old (part-time), and full time since college graduation.
 I never left a job without having another one lined up.
-I am serious about my career and have always gotten a great deal of self worth from it.
+I am serious about my career and have always gotten a great deal of self-worth from it.
 I became less optimistic about my job opportunities and thought the time might be right to pivot during this unending pandemic.

 Despite these activities, I still felt unfulfilled.
 I still needed a project or a challenge to focus on.
 I gave thought to my professional dreams from my early days.
-In my teenage years I dreamed of being Barbara Walters or Diane Sawyer, becoming an anchor on network news.
+In my teenage years, I dreamed of being Barbara Walters or Diane Sawyer, becoming an anchor on network news.
 It seemed like you had to be smart and glamorous.
 At the time, I thought I was both.

-However, in college I didn’t gravitate towards journalism and the dream fizzled.
+However, in college, I didn’t gravitate towards journalism and the dream fizzled.
 But not the writing.
 I absolutely love to write and have always gotten accolades at my jobs for writing well.

 How I Pivoted During the Pandemic